-(For the complete PBS documentary Andrew Jackson: Good, Evil, and the Presidency, on video at the PBS website, click here.)
+(For the complete PBS documentary Andrew Jackson: Good, Evil, and the Presidency, on video, click here.)

 Andrew Jackson and Jacksonian nationalism have so profoundly shaped the American character that the United States can rightly be called “Old Hickory’s Nation.”
 Walter Russell Mead made the conceptual breakthrough of looking at Jacksonianism not just as a political ideology limited to the Age of Jackson in the nineteenth century.
 Rather, as Mead defines it, Jacksonianism is a community of political feeling emanating from a populist folk culture.
 Jacksonianism is, in Mead’s words, “an expression of the social, cultural, and religious values of a large portion of the American public,” and is characterized by “a strong sense of common values and common destiny.”
 Jacksonianism is poorly understood because its members are poorly represented in the cultural elites of Hollywood, the media, and academia.
 Listening to talk radio, the voice of contemporary Jacksonian populism, you can find that antipathies are mutual.
 Liberal commentators from H. L. Mencken onwards have dismissed Jacksonians as “Boobus Americanus” mired in ignorance, religious zealotry, jingoism, and racism, while Rush Limbaugh and a host of conservative commentators have raged against the “pointy headed academics in their ivory towers” as self-righteous snobs who are contemptuous of the values and institutions that ordinary Americans hold dear.
 Anti-intellectualism, the legacy of Scots-Irish resentment of the educated elites in England and New England, has been one of the less attractive sides of Jacksonian culture.